What is Platelet Rich Plasma (PRP)?

 HOW ARE THE PRP INJECTIONS ADMINISTERED?
 ARE THE INJECTIONS PAINFUL?

-The injection process does not take more than an hour, which includes the creation of the PRP as explained above.
-The platelet-rich portion is collected and injected back into the injured tendon, ligament, muscle, joint, or disc that has been determined to be a source of pain and is not-healing appropriately.
-In the extremities, ultrasound-guidance is commonly used to inject PRP into the appropriate tendon, ligament or joint that is being targeted.
-Injections are performed under image guidance to assure precise placement of PRP.
-The number of injections varies based on each patient’s individualized condition but typically range anywhere from two to six injections done over time.
-Patients typically experience significant reduction in pain after the first or second injection.
+The entire injection appointment time takes less than an hour; this includes creating the PRP as explained above.
+The PRP is collected and then injected into the injured tendon, ligament, muscle, joint, or disc that is the source of pain and is not healing appropriately.
+Ultrasound-guidance may be utilized to inject PRP into the appropriate tendon, ligament, or joint.
+Image guidance helps to ensure precise placement of PRP.
+The number of injections needed varies, but two to six injections done over time is typical.
+After the first or second PRP injection, patients usually experience a significant reduction in pain.

-Generally speaking, PRP injections are not painful; however, the discomfort level depends on the part of the body being treated.
-Injections into the joint are of minimal discomfort.
-There is sometimes a small amount of pain after the procedure; however this does not last more than a few days and can be minimized with over the counter Tylenol.
-It is critical to avoid anti-inflammatory medications such as Aleve, Motrin, Celebrex, Naprosyn, and Mobic.
-These drugs may impede the healing process.
+For the most part, PRP injections are not painful; however, the discomfort level depends on the patient and the treatment area.
+Injections into the joint cause minimal discomfort.
+A small amount of discomfort is common following the procedure.
+This should not linger more than a few days and can be reduced with over-the-counter Tylenol.
+Do NOT use anti-inflammatory medications such as Aleve, Motrin, Celebrex, Naprosyn, and Mobic as they may interfere with the process.

 WHEN CAN I EXPECT TO FEEL BETTER?

-The benefit to PRP therapy is that unlike other treatments, it has a sustained outcome and is categorized as a permanent fix.
-The timeframe for experiencing results is dependent upon the area of injury and the extent of the injury.
-On average, most patients who visit our stem cell clinic in Charlotte start to see signs of improvement in the form of reduced pain or increased function within four to six weeks.
-Continuing a well-designed course of exercise therapy and avoidance of aggressive exercise / physical activity or overloading the injected tissues is advised in the weeks that follow the injections.
-This is done to allow the tissues to heal best.
+Unlike other treatments, PRP therapy has a sustained outcome and is considered a permanent fix.
+The results vary from patient to patient and depend on the location and extent of the injury.
+On average, most patients of our stem cell center in Charlotte begin to see reduced pain or increased function within four to six weeks.
+Following the injections, it is important to maintain a well-designed course of exercise therapy and to avoid aggressive exercise / physical activity or overloading the injected tissues.
+This allows for optimal healing.

 ARE THERE RISKS WITH PRP?